Affiliate links on Android Authority may earn us a commission. Learn more.

 You might say it looks like a glass sandwich, but that’s not quite what’s going on.
 The phone has a polycarbonate frame with a plastic rear panel and a Gorilla Glass 3 front panel.
 Samsung assembled the pieces together tightly.
 I didn’t see any gaps in the seams or other blemishes in the build.

 The rear panel is eye-catching.
 Whether you opt for the black, white, or gray model, the “Prism Dot” effect gives you a four-tone pattern on the back.
 Samsung lent us the Prism Dot Black colorway and I rather like the way the pattern on the rear panel works.
 It may not appeal to everyone, but at least it stands out to some degree.
-Unlike some of its more expensive sister devices, Samsung also kept the square camera module in check.
+Samsung also kept the square camera module in check.

 Thanks to the 6.6-inch display, it’s a large device.
 It measures 164.4 x 75.9 x 8.6mm and weighs in at 193g.
 If your priority is a big phone, the Galaxy A42 has you covered.
 It’s not overly awkward, but it is a handful.
 The smooth plastics are a bit on the slippery side, though that also means the phone slides into your pocket with ease.
-There’s no IP rating for this phone, which we wouldn’t necessarily expect at this price point.
+There’s no IP rating for this phone, which we wouldn’t necessarily expect at this price point, though it’s becoming increasingly common to offer at least official splashproof protection on budget phones.

 If your priority is a big phone, the Galaxy A42 has you covered.
 It's not overly awkward, but it is a handful.

-Samsung has done well with the controls and ports.
+Samsung did well with the controls and ports.
 The power button and volume toggle are on the right edge and have good travel and feedback.
 The positioning is just right.
-There’s a combo SIM/microSD card tray on the left edge of the phone, and the Galaxy A42 can handle memory cards up to 1TB.
+There’s a combo SIM/microSD card tray on the left edge of the phone; the Galaxy A42 can handle memory cards up to 1TB.

 On to the display.
-The 6.6-inch screen fills the majority of the phone’s front panel, though there is a U-shaped notch at the top and a slight chin along the bottom.
+The 6.6-inch screen fills the majority of the phone’s front panel.
+There is a U-shaped notch at the top and a slight chin along the bottom.

 The phone’s Super AMOLED display offers HD+ resolution with 1,600 x 720 pixels at the standard 60Hz rate.
-Other $400 phones have Full HD+ screens, so I am a little disappointed with the resolution here — more so because I’ve seen 720p screens that have looked sharper.
+Other $400 phones have Full HD+ screens, so I am a little disappointed with the resolution here — more so because I’ve seen 720p screens that looked sharper.
 Close inspection of the display means easy-to-spot pixels.
 On-screen elements such as icons and text are slightly rough around the edges.
 That’s not to say the screen is hard to read.
 It’s totally fine; it could simply be better.
 The good news is that viewing angles are good, outdoor visibility is fine, and the screen otherwise delivers a solid experience.
-Conversely, the Galaxy A52 5G has a Full HD+ screen at 120Hz, so if you want a Samsung phone with a smoother screen experience you’ll have to fork over more cash.

 Last, the fingerprint reader.
 It’s built into the screen, which is a cool bit of tech to see at this price point (in the US at least).
-However, I found it a bit of a pain to train the first time and performance was a bit mixed once I did get it trained.
-It was often as quick to use a pattern or PIN as it was the fingerprint reader.
+However, I found it a bit of a pain to train the first time, and the performance was mixed.
+Unlocking the phone via pattern or PIN was often as quick as it was via the fingerprint reader.
 Your mileage may vary.

 In sum, the Samsung Galaxy A42 is a solidly designed and built device.
 It’s not the most exciting handset in the market but it offers a good everyday experience when it comes to usability, aesthetics, and features.